 - DXA + Instant Vertebral Assessment (IVA) for the assessment of vertebral (spine) fractures – £99*

-Flexible booking: We are open 9AM to 5PM, Monday to Friday
+Flexible booking: DXA appointments are available 9AM to 5PM, Monday to Friday

 A Consultant Radiologist will analyse your DXA almost immediately and send a report to your referring clinician.
-This will happen within one working day (excluding bank holidays).
+We aim to send the report within one working day (excluding bank holidays).
 You should arrange an appointment with your referring clinician to discuss the results.
 You’ll also be able to take away a hard copy of your images on the day.

 What should I do if I don’t hear anything?

-You will need a referral from your clinician.
-You or your referring clinician can then book an appointment using one of 3 simple ways:
+If you need a referral from a clinician, you or your referring clinician can book an appointment using one of 3 simple ways:

 - Complete our secure online booking form – fill one in here